Hawles, John, Sir, 1645-1716.

 - Online

-The englishman's right a dialogue between a barrister at law and a juryman; plainly setting forth, I. The antiquity, II.
+The Englishman's right a dialogue between a barrister at law and a juryman; plainly setting forth, I. The antiquity, II.
 The excellent designed use, III.
 The office, and just privileges, of juries, by the law of England.
-By Sir John Hawles, Knight, Solicitor-General to the late King William.
+By Sir John Hawles, Knight, solicitor-General of the late King William.